-While investing aims to create wealth over the long term by buying good companies and holding it for a long duration, trading is quite opposite of it.
-Trading aims at generating profits by frequently buying and selling companies.
+To start with, while investing aims to create wealth over the long term by buying good companies and holding it for a long duration, trading is quite the opposite of it.
+Trading aims at generating profits by frequently buying and selling stocks.

-Example 1: if you buy a stock today and commits to holds the stock for the next 5 years, then you are investing.
-Here you believe that the price of that stock will be way higher after 5 years than what it is today.
+Example 1: If you buy a stock today and commits to holds the stock for the next three years, then you are investing.
+Here you believe that the price of that stock will be way higher after three years than what it is today.

-Example 2: If you buy a stock today morning and commits to sell the stock by evening (before the market closes), then you are trading.
-Here you believe to make a profit by the difference in your buying and selling price.
+Example 2: If you buy a stock today morning and commits to selling the stock by evening (before the market closes on the same day), then you are trading.
+Here you believe to make a profit by the difference in your purchase and selling price.

-The time period for investing is long term and many a time the holding period is more than even decades.
-You can find many peoples investing for their grandchildren.
-Many people inherit the stocks that were bought by their parents and worth’s millions today.
+The time period for investing is long term and many a time the holding period maybe even decades.
+You can find many peoples investing for their children or grandchildren.
+In fact, a lot of people inherit the stocks that were bought by their parents and they might worth millions today.